mcorah/mcorah.github.io/_posts/2022-11-18-starship-emily.md

 in terms of how they evaluate and communicate the impacts of their systems.
-Even after a few years, *Starship* does not communicate clearly or in detail on accessibility and the impacts of their robots: an ``FAQ'' on their website discusses topics like safety primarily in terms of their robots' ability to avoid collisions and harm due to small size and low speeds.
+Even after a few years, *Starship* does not communicate clearly or in detail on accessibility and the impacts of their robots: an "FAQ" on their website discusses topics like safety primarily in terms of their robots' ability to avoid collisions and harm due to small size and low speeds.
 However, they omit obvious topics such as mitigating